-Rainbow Recording Studio, located at 2322 S 64th Ave in Omaha, has a long connection to hip hop.
+Omaha's Rainbow Recording Studio, located at 2322 S. 64th Ave. in 2017, has a long connection to hip hop.
 It was opened in 1976 by Nils Ericson.
 This location is significant because one of the first hip-hop jingles was recorded at Rainbow Recording Studio.
 It was recorded for Max I. Walker Dry Cleaner.
-Many big stars have recorded at Rainbow Recording Studio such as Lady Gaga and 311.
+Many big stars have recorded at Rainbow Recording Studio, such as Lady Gaga and 311.
 The hip hop group the Beastie Boys recorded there for three days.

 First Hip Hop Record Made in Omaha

-Power 106.9 is a radio station in Omaha Nebraska.
-Power 106.9 has been on the air for more than 10 years.
+Power 106.9 is a radio station in Omaha, Nebraska.
+In 2017, Power 106.9 had been on the air for more than 10 years.
 Power 106.9 is important to hip hop because they air songs from the hip hop genre, which people can hear and enjoy.
 Power 106.9 allows the community to be inspired by what is happening in the local scene through a weekly show focused on indie hip hop.
-The station plays music for people who need it, whether they are cleaning, jamming out for fun, parties or for need something to help them with their emotions.
-Power 106.9 is located on the outside of Dundee, a popular and historic area near 50th and Dodge.
+The station plays music for people who need it, whether they are cleaning, jamming out for fun, parties or if they need something to help them with their emotions.
+Power 106.9 is located near 50th and Dodge Streets just outside Omaha's popular and historic Dundee area.

 The Young Crew Boys

-The five members of the Young Crew Boys are aged five to fourteen.
+The five members of the Young Crew Boys are aged 5 to 14.
 These young individuals rehearse at the Fontenelle Park Pavilion.
 The Fontenelle Park Pavilion was a popular boxing gym.
-Chris Smith is the group’s manager at the age of twenty-seven.
+Chris Smith, age 27 in 2017, is the group’s manager.
 A notable place they performed was at the Black Music Awards.
 This group is important because they are a role model for young boys.
-You had to keep a C average, therefore it made children want to keep their grades up to participate.
-They showed aspiring children that they could do great and be recognized nationally.
-It also kept the five children active and out of trouble.
+You had to keep a C average, so it made young people want to keep their grades up to participate.
+They showed aspiring young people that they could do great and be recognized nationally.
+It also kept the five young people active and out of trouble.
 Fontenelle Park Pavilion is located on 4407 Fontenelle Blvd. in Omaha.

 The Civil Rights Act of 1964 helped reduce racial segregation; however, it certainly did not end it.
 In fact, the repercussions of segregation can still be felt today.
 For decades on end, African Americans were treated like second-class citizens.
 Through the process of redlining, they were confined to areas with sub-standard housing and little opportunity to succeed.
-But from this environment, a new genre of music called hip-hop arose, giving a voice to the voiceless.
-This project provided students the opportunity to investigate how hip-hop changed the musical scene in Omaha and the nation as a whole.
+But in this environment, a new genre of music called hip hop arose, giving a voice to the voiceless.
+This project provided students the opportunity to investigate how hip hop changed the musical scene in Omaha and the nation as a whole.

 Because Omaha is located in the Midwest, it became a melting pot due to migrations from the South and the coasts.
-Residents of Omaha were able to get a taste of different styles of hip-hop.
-As they continued to learn more through movies and the radio, hip hop grew in popularity within north Omaha especially.
-Hip-hop started out as a way to express the black culture and escape from the harsh realities of the black experience.
-Hip-hop originally possessed four elements: B-boying, Graffiti art, DJing, and Emceeing.
-These elements were explored in house parties and musical events.
-This changed, however, when rappers from New York and Los Angeles began expressing the truths about life as African-Americans, from which arose conscious rap and led the way to reality/“gangsta” rap.
+Residents of Omaha were able to get a taste of different styles of hip hop.
+As they continued to learn more through movies and the radio, hip hop grew in popularity within North Omaha especially.
+Hip hop started out as a way to express the Black culture and escape from the harsh realities of the Black experience.
+Hip hop originally possessed four elements: B-boying, Graffiti art, DJing, and Emceeing.
+These elements were explored at house parties and musical events.
+This changed, however, when rappers from New York and Los Angeles began expressing the truths about life as African Americans, from which arose conscious rap and led the way to reality/“gangsta” rap.
 Because of the explicit expression of violence in this style of rap, house parties started becoming violent.
-Reality rap took over the scene as black men and women continued to be targeted by the police in larger cities.
+Reality rap took over the scene as Black men and women continued to be targeted by the police in larger cities.

 "The best part of my experience has been getting to interact with my peers and teachers.
 Learning other’s stories really helped me put things into perspective."